Kerr1291/EnemyRandomizer/README.md

 ## Credits

+Big thanks to Mulhim (Author of Satchel) for porting the menu into Satchel's [Better Menus] format.

 Thanks to the modding team for a great modding API <3

 Thanks to the SATCHEL mod for providing a great resource to edit fsms.